RobyStan/geo-quiz/README.md

 - Guess countries by their flags
 - Guess all countries by typing their names on an interactive map
+- Find the country by tapping on the correct region
 - Choose a region: Asia, Europe, America, Africa, and more
 - "World" mode with all countries included
+- Practice mode to learn at your own pace
+- Timed mode to challenge your speed and accuracy

 # ToDo List
 - [x] Guess the flag (world + continents)